mogensen/docker-handson-training/3-Docker-swarm/Exercises.md

     $ docker service rm viz

 Change the command we just ran to a docker-compose file with the name _docker-visualize.yml_.
 Looking something like this:

-(Note that the volume mapping does not have quite the same format in the command line as it does in the docker-compose file)
+**[Note]** The volume mapping does not have quite the same format in the command line as it does in the docker-compose file.
+And make sure to choose a docker-compose version that are supported by your docker version.

     version: "3"
     services: